DDS-P2/prompt2/Docker_Environment/README.md

-This is the submission from Alexander Molnar for the DDS Project Team.
+# README for Docker Environment

-This is my solution to Problem 2 from the prompt.
+- Alexander Molnar's submission for Prompt 2 for the DDS Project Team.

 ## USAGE
-This project utilizes docker, and was created on a *Nix* machine.
+This project utilizes Docker and was created on a *Nix* machine.
 The dependencies required to use this project are:
     * docker
     * bash
     * web browser